hzoppetti/hz-site/content/posts/2023/love_at_lake_asa.md

 The woman gave a forlorn sigh.
 “I am Syl, and that is Lys.
 He’s my partner, my lover.
 An evil wizard cursed and separated us.
 Lys is my heart and my life.
 We cannot bear to be away from each other.

-“When we were first torn apart, l broke--I lost myself.
+“When we were first torn apart, l broke---I lost myself.
 I can’t express the crushing torture my heart endured, the anguish as my innermost self suffered alone.
 My life drained away, and it devastated me.
 He was and is everything to me, and I to him.
 And then I found him here, in this lake.
 So we stay this way.
 Together, but so far away.”

 Anna understood then.
 These two people, cursed to live apart, one in Oretak and one in Katero.
 Their love was magnetic, a love with the strength to attract each other with a passion so formidable that their worlds now collided.